mateuszkuczykkuczynski/PlannerApp/README.md

 Basic Planner App build with Python that allow a user to add things that need to be done.
 Planner App can store everything in a additional file so after exiting the program and reopening it, app will still store all the values saved before.
+This repository, like all others on my GitHub, will undergo a refactoring process as a fun task in my free time.
+This exercise allows me to assess my knowledge after gaining over a year of professional experience.